Azure-GOT/Downloading-Files/AZ-104 Microsoft Azure Administrator/README.md

 ---

-**Q.** Your company has an Azure Active Directory (Azure AD) tenant named weyland.com that is configured for hybrid coexistence with the on-premises Active
+**Q10.** Your company has an Azure Active Directory (Azure AD) tenant named weyland.com that is configured for hybrid coexistence with the on-premises Active
 Directory domain.
 You have a server named DirSync1 that is configured as a DirSync server.
 You create a new user account in the on-premise Active Directory.
 You now need to replicate the user information to Azure AD immediately.